Home Energy Management Can Save You Money

 Google’s goal is to develop an energy information software tool that will enable consumers to make informed choices about their energy use as they browse the web, read email, or use a mobile phone.

-The new Google PowerMeter is designed to receive information from smart meters installed on your house by your electric utility.
-The smart meter -- combined with in-home energy management devices -- enable the PowerMeter to visualize this information for you on iGoogle (your personalized Google homepage) and manage your energy use.
+Google's philanthropic arm, Google.org, created Google PowerMeter in 2009.
+It was designed to receive information from smart meters installed on your house by your electric utility.
+The smart meter -- combined with in-home energy management devices -- enabled the PowerMeter to visualize this information for you on iGoogle (your personalized Google homepage) and manage your energy use.

-If you're interested in the Google PowerMeter and your utility is not a Google partner, or your house does not have a smart meter, you can now use PowerMeter with The Energy Detective 5000, a small-screen monitor that provides real time electricity use data.
+If you're interested in the service that the Google PowerMeter would have provided, you can now use The Energy Detective, a home energy monitor that provides real-time electricity use data to your computer screen.